This year’s College Conversations will take place on Saturday, Oct. 12, 2019 at The Hill Center, 921 Pennsylvania Ave. SE, Washington, DC.

 Who can attend College Conversations?

-OSSE works closely with high school staff to identify students in their senior year who meet the following criteria:
+OSSE works closely with high school staff to identify students who meet one of the following criteria:

 - The top five ranked students of each high school’s senior class;

-- Students who participate in a Dual Enrollment program and have a 3.5 GPA or above; and
+- Seniors who participate in a Dual Enrollment program and have a 3.5 GPA or above; and

 - Current and former OSSE Scholars.